 Educators and children engage in sustainability practices daily as part of the routines of the preschool.
-The children sort their food rubbish into compost (green bin), soft plastics recycling (red bin) and landfill (black bin).
-They use recycled paper for drawing and know how to dispose of paper in the recycle bin (blue bin).
-Children participate in caring for the garden as well as eating vegetables and fruits from the plants.
+The children sort their food rubbish into compost (green bin) and landfill (black bin).
+They use recycled paper for drawing and know how to dispose of paper in the recycle bin.
+Children participate in caring for the garden, using compost from the worm farm, as well as eating and cooking using vegetables and fruits from the garden.
 Lights and air-conditioning are turned off during outside play.